X

 How do home batteries work?

-Home batteries store energy generated by your solar panels or from the grid during off-peak hours, so that you can use it later when energy prices are higher or during power outages.
+Home batteries store energy generated by your solar panels or from the grid during off-peak hours, so you can use it later when energy prices are higher or during power outages.
 They typically use Lithium-ion batteries, which are more efficient and durable than other battery technologies.

 Do I need a home battery if I already have solar panels?